Bistek Tagalog Recipe (Filipino Beef Steak)

 • In a bowl, combine together the thinly-sliced beef, soy sauce, calamansi juice, minced garlic, sugar, and ground black pepper.

 • Gently massage the ingredients into the meat until evenly combined.
-Cover and let marinate for at least 30-60 minutes 4.
+Cover and let marinate for 15 to 30 minutes.

-• Heat the 1 tbsp of oil in a pan over medium heat.
-Gently squeeze the beef to remove any excess marinade, and fry for 3-5 minutes until just cooked through (you may need to do this in batches to avoid overcrowding).
-Set aside.
+• Heat the 1 tbsp of oil in a pan over medium-high heat.
+Gently squeeze the beef to remove any excess marinade, and cook for about 5 to 7 minutes until just cooked through and most of the liquid has evaporated.
+Set aside in a separate bowl.

-• In the same pan, add in the onion rings.
-Gently sautĂ© for 5-10 minutes, or until they begin to soften and become translucent.
+• In the same pan over medium-high, add in the onion rings.
+Gently sauté for 7 to 10 minutes, or until they begin to soften.

-• Serve with a side of rice and veggies.
-Enjoy!
+• Serve immediately with rice and vegetables, if desired.

 Did you make this recipe?